-Celebrating Global Accessibility Awareness Day 2025
+Celebrating Global Accessibility Awareness Day 2026

 What is Global Accessibility Awareness Day (GAAD)?

-Creating a More Inclusive Digital World
+Creating A More Inclusive Digital World

-Avatar for Nathan Yendle
+Avatar for Nathan Yendle Nathan Yendle

 Co-Founder & PPC Specialist at Priority Pixels